joseolasa/python-challenge/Whale_Analysis/README.md

 The comparisons are to the S&P 500

 ### Resources
-this folder contains the data used for the analysis.
+This folder contains the data used for the analysis.
 The data was pulled using google sheets' google finance tool.